jorgeemejia/CS-449-Project-1/README.md

 2. Work on your changes on the branch.

-3. Create a pull request and have another classmate approve it when you are confident in your work.
+3. Create a pull request and have another classmate approve it.